-Pink Beach (also called Tangsi Beach) truly is a unique place in Lombok.
-Although the south of the island around Kuta has plenty of beautiful white sand beaches, this is the only one with a pink hue.
+Pink Beach (also called Tangsi Beach) truly is a unique place on Lombok Island.
+Although the south of the island around Kuta has plenty of beautiful white sand beaches (our favourite is Tanjung Aan Beach), this is the only one with a pink hue.
 It gets the colour from thousands of coral pieces and shells in the area.

 Where is Pink Beach

 Pink Beach is located near the fishing village Sekaroh in Jerowaru, the most southeastern point of Lombok Island.

 South of Lombok Island is beach heaven.
 Pink Beach is the farthest beach from Kuta at the very southeast corner of the island, and the easternmost point of the Tanjung Ringgit peninsula.
 For some reason, google maps show Pink Beach correctly but when I typed Tangsi Beach, it showed the beach on the northern part of the peninsula.

 Indonesia has 2 pink sand beaches, the other one is on Flores Island.

 Things to do at Pink Beach (Tangsi Beach)

 Swim, snorkel and relax.
 Most people come for snorkelling but you need to go further from the shore.
 As with most Southeast Asian countries, Indonesia also has a lot of washed-up garbage on the beaches.
 An unpleasant surprise for us was to see many plastic cups and plastic bags floating in its turquoise waters.